Editorial · Safety & Workforce

 Training Design

-There are three main ways to deliver safety and health training to foreign workers in multiple languages: in-house translation, external vendor outsourcing, and multilingual e-learning.
-This article compares them across four axes—cost, operational workload, coverage, and regulatory follow-through—and lays out how to choose based on company size and nationality mix.
+There are three main ways to deliver safety and health training to foreign workers in Japan in multiple languages: in-house translation, external vendor outsourcing, and multilingual e-learning.
+This article compares them across four axes—cost in JPY, operational workload at Japanese sites, language coverage, and Japanese ISHA regulatory follow-through—and lays out how to choose based on Japan-based company size and the nationality mix of foreign workers.

 Training Design